 Ordinary dividends, redemption payments and certain capital gain dividends paid after December 31, 2013 to a non-U.S. shareholder that fails to make certain required certifications, or that is a "foreign financial institution" as defined in Section 1471 of the Internal Revenue Code and that does not meet the requirements imposed on foreign financial institutions by Section 1471, are generally subject to withholding tax at a 30% rate.
 Under current IRS guidance, withholding on such payments will begin at different times depending on the type of payment, the type of payee, and whether the shareholder's account is opened before or after January 1, 2014.
-Withholding with respect to ordinary dividends is currently scheduled to begin on January 1, 2014 for accounts opened on or after that date and on certain later dates for accounts opened before January 1, 2014.
-Withholding on redemption payments and certain Capital Gain Dividends is currently scheduled to begin on January 1, 2017.
+Withholding with respect to ordinary dividends is currently scheduled to begin on January 1, 2014.
+Withholding on redemption payments and certain Capital Gain Dividends is currently scheduled to begin on January 1, 2014.
 The extent, if any, to which such withholding tax may be reduced or eliminated by an applicable tax treaty is unclear.